Guidance

 Digital referee: confirm the person applying for a child

-DCS will show the digital referee the details of the person making the application for a child and will ask them to confirm if they are responsible for the child.
-The digital referee will answer ‘yes’ or ‘no’, if they answer ‘no’, they must provide a reason why using the free text box.
+DCS will show the digital referee the details of the person making the application for a child and will ask them to confirm the relationship between the person making the application and the child (for example ‘relationship to applicant – mother’).
+The digital referee must answer ‘yes’ or ‘no’.

-There are 2 reasons why a digital referee may not be able to confirm the person making the application has parental responsibility for the child.
-For example, because they:
+A digital referee may not be able to confirm the relationship between the person making the application and the child, because they:

 • do not know the person making the application and their link to the child

-• do not know or believe the person making the application has parental responsibility for the child
+• do not know or believe the person making the application has a relationship to the child

 Digital referee: confirm a child’s place of birth

 DCS will show the referee the child’s place of birth and ask them to confirm if it is correct.
-The referee will answer ‘yes’ or ‘no’, if they answer ‘no’, they must provide a reason why using the free text box.
+The referee must answer ‘yes’ or ‘no’.

-There are 2 reasons why a referee may not be able to confirm a child’s place of birth, including when they:
+A referee may not be able to confirm a child’s place of birth, because they:

 • do not know the child’s place of birth